stesilva/ScholAmigo/README.md

 ---

 ### Example Output
-In the folder 'outputs' we present the generate files from running the pipeline.
-These files shows how the data is structured after being extracted from the data sources.
-Furthermore, these files are also stores in the Amazon S3 buckets created for this project.
+In the folder 'outputs' we present the generated files from running the pipeline.
+These files show how the data is structured after being extracted from the data sources.
+Furthermore, these files are also stored in the Amazon S3 buckets created for this project.

 ---